 Transactional DDL, such as CREATE/ALTER/DROP of In-Memory OLTP objects, is not supported inside user transactions.

 Policy-based management (PBM).

-- Prevent and log only modes of PBM are not supported.
+- Prevent and log only modes of PBM aren't supported.
 Existence of such policies on the server may prevent In-Memory OLTP DDL from executing successfully.
-On demand and on schedule modes are supported.
+On-demand and on-schedule modes are supported.

 Database containment (Contained Databases) is not supported with In-Memory OLTP.

 - Contained database authentication is supported.
 However, all In-Memory OLTP objects are marked as breaking containment in the dynamic management view (DMV) dm_db_uncontained_entities.

 Sometimes a newer release of SQL Server adds support for a feature that was previously not supported.
 This section lists features that used to be unsupported for In-Memory OLTP, but that later became supported for In-Memory OLTP.